Electron paramagnetic resonance

 Electron paramagnetic resonance (EPR) or electron spin resonance (ESR) spectroscopy is a method for studying materials that have unpaired electrons.
 The basic concepts of EPR are analogous to those of nuclear magnetic resonance (NMR), but the spins excited are those of the electrons instead of the atomic nuclei.
 EPR spectroscopy is useful for analyzing metal ions and organic radicals (compounds with unpaired electrons).
 The technique reveals some structural information but often simply provides a characteristic "finger print".
 The measurement requires a large magnet into which the sample is placed.
 Signals are detected using microwaves.
-In contrast to NMR and IR spectroscopy, EPR spectroscopy is less common.
+In contrast to NMR and infrared (IR) spectroscopy, EPR spectroscopy is less common.
 For a given sample, some of the parameters of interest are g-values (analogous to chemical shift), anisotropy (asymmetry), hyperfine coupling constants (analogous to coupling constant J), and relaxation times.

 History

 EPR was first observed in Kazan State University by Soviet physicist Yevgeny Zavoisky in 1944, and was developed independently at the same time by Brebis Bleaney at the University of Oxford.

 Typical set-up for recording EPR spectra.
 The user would be seated next to the RF generator, magnet, and controls for sample temperature.
 Bruker ELEXSYS E500 EPR instrument from NYU.